raven-os/albinos/API_doc/Communication.md

 All requests must contain **REQUEST_NAME**, containing the type of action they want to do.
 Each response contain at least **REQUEST_STATE** (see below).
+All the local settings are applied after the config inclusions.

 ### Request types
 | Request Name | Request Description | Additional Argument(s) | Additional Returned Value(s) |